Therapy groups typically close to new members week 3 or 4 of the quarter.

 Structured Groups/Psychoeducational Groups

-Structured groups, also called psychoeducational groups, are somewhat similar to workshops in that each group is centered on a specific theme (anxiety, depression, etc) and each group session focused on a particular topic relevant to the theme of the group.
+Structured groups, also called psychoeducational groups, are somewhat similar to workshops in that each group is centered on a specific theme (anxiety, depression, etc) and each group session is focused on a particular topic relevant to the theme of the group.
 Each group session usually consists of brief lectures by the group leaders, group discussions, and experiential activities.
 Examples of structured groups currently offered at the Counseling Center include: My Body, Myself Group and DBT Skills Group.

 Process Groups/Personal Exploration Groups

 Process or personal exploration groups are typically much less structured as compared to a structured group/psychoeducation group.
-There isn't a specific topic for each group session, but of some of the groups may be focused on a particular theme (e.g., grief and loss or eating disorders) or the group may be target to specific group of individuals (e.g., women, men, or older students).
+There isn't a specific topic for each group session, but some of the groups may be focused on a particular theme (e.g., grief and loss or eating disorders) or the group may be targeted to a specific group of individuals (e.g., women, men, or older students).
 Members are welcome to bring any issues to the group that they feel are important, and the primary focus of therapy in the group is on the interactions among group members.
 Members are encouraged to give support and feedback to others, and to work with the reactions and responses that other members' contributions bring up for them.
 To find out more about how process groups operate, please click here.
 Examples of process groups offered at the Counseling Center include:

 - Understanding Self & Others Groups

 Some groups that we offer have elements of both structured and process group approaches.
 These groups may involve a combination of presenting information about specific topics and a discussion or sharing of personal issues relating to those topics.
 Examples of these groups include: New Directions Group and Building Bridges.